Valenciatv001/Expo-App/README.md

    Alternatively, you can press `a` to open the app in an Android emulator or `i` to open it in an iOS simulator if you have them set up.

-That's it!
-Your friend should now be able to clone, install dependencies, and start your Expo app.
-If there are any specific instructions or configurations needed for your app, make sure to include them in your documentation.